 “The Riviera has always been the prodigious inspiration for my cuisine.
 Everything is inspired by this land that sings the sun“, poetically muses Alain Ducasse.
-While the Mediterranean seafood expresses the life in the sea, the bread reflects the terroir.
-A stone-milled wheat flour from Soisson (Lazer, Hautes-Alpes) and the “truffled” wheat grown on the same land with truffles by Patrick & Pascale Duler at their Domaine de Saint-Géry in Lot region, are used in the moist country bread served with your meal.
-Vegetables are the conductors of the fine cuisine and the crispy sheet of wheat crackers imprinted with dried veggies is staged on your table to assert this millennial cuisine flagged by Ducasse.
+While the Mediterranean seafood expresses the life by the sea, the bread reflects the terroir.
+Stone-milled wheat flour from Soisson (Lazer, Hautes-Alpes).
+“Truffled” wheat grown on the same land with truffles by Patrick & Pascale Duler at their Domaine de Saint-Géry in the Lot region.
+The moist country bread tastes of the land.
+Vegetables are the conductors of the fine cuisine, so crispy sheets of wheat crackers imprinted with dried veggies are staged on each table to assert the millennial cuisine flagged by Ducasse.

 From Louis XV to Alain Ducasse at Hôtel de Paris

-More than a quarter of a century ago, then a 30-years-old chef originating from the southwestern French region of Landes, took the helm at the prestigious Louis XV restaurant in Monte-Carlo.
+More than a quarter of a century ago, then a 30-years-old chef from the southwestern French region of Landes, took the helm at the prestigious Louis XV. restaurant in Monte-Carlo.
 Not long after that, the restaurant received its third Michelin star, which it guards until today.

-The queen of the Riviera has been recently transformed and with it, its name changed.
-Since April 2015, the restaurant bears the chef’s name instead of being called after the French King Louis XV.
-Now at the Alain Ducasse at Hôtel de Paris a new millennium infuses the interior design, but the essence of the food remained faithful to tradition.
+The queen of the Riviera has been recently twice transformed and with it, its name changed.
+Since April 2015, the restaurant bears the chef’s name.
+Now, at the Alain Ducasse at Hôtel de Paris new millennium infuses the interior design, but the essence of the food remained faithful to tradition.
 Local herbs, grains, fish and vegetables from Ducasse’s preferred producers dominate the cuisine.

-The menu and the kitchen are currently overseen by the chef de cuisine Dominique Lory, who inherited Ducasse’s passion for local produce.
-Vegetables from Menton grown by Alexandra Boyle at her Jardin des Antipodes are celebrated in some signature plates such as the Primeurs des jardins de Provence à la truffe noire, a sublime starter that has been on the menu since the restaurant’s opening in 1987!
-The succulent vegetables are gently cooked to a perfect level of crispness or softness as desired, and the intense truffled bouillon is so decadent that dipping in the house bread easily clears the entire plate.
+The chef de cuisine Dominique Lory inherited Ducasse’s passion for local produce.
+Vegetables from Menton grown by Alexandra Boyle at her Jardin des Antipodes are celebrated in signature plates such as Primeurs des jardins de Provence à la truffe noire.
+A sublime starter on the menu since the opening in 1987.
+The succulent vegetables are gently cooked to perfect crispness or softness when desired.
+The intense truffled bouillon is so decadent that dipping in the house bread easily clears the entire plate.

-The liveliness of the San Remo gamberoni in a rockfish jelly and three scoops of caviar on the top is accentuated by the sea flavours touched by the refreshing jelly.
-Always a firm favourite of my husband and a classic dish.
-Nothing rivals the tenderness of the prawns from San Remo!
+The San Remo gamberoni in a rockfish jelly and three scoops of caviar on the top are accentuated by the sea flavours in a refreshing jelly.
+A classic dish here.
+Hardly anything rivals the tenderness of the prawns from San Remo!

 Authenticity is another Ducasse’s buzzword.
-By it, he means using also humble local ingredients such as chickpea grown by Noëlle Taxil-Wardell, the Myrte du maquis (a local shrub whose leafs are traditionally used in cooking meat) from Rocquebrune, but also the veal from the Pyrenees rasied by Jean-Marc Salies, and poultry by Arnaud Tauzin in his native Landes.
-The Milk-fed lamb, red leaves lettuce, tiny spelt and herb pesto is slowly cooked to achieve the perfect tenderness, while the Guinea fowl from les Landes, girolle mushroom, and sorrel condiment is a reminiscence of the chef’s origin.
-His parents raised chickens for the now controversial foie-gras, which you do not see on his menu in Monaco anymore.
+Humble local ingredients such as chickpeas grown by Noëlle Taxil-Wardell, the Myrte du maquis (a local shrub whose leaves were traditionally used in cooking meat) from Rocquebrune, veal from the Pyrenees raised by Jean-Marc Salies and poultry by Arnaud Tauzin in the chef’s native Landes.
+Milk-fed lamb, red leaves lettuce, tiny spelt and herb pesto is slowly cooked to achieve perfect tenderness, while Guinea fowl from les Landes, girolle mushroom, and sorrel condiment is a reminiscence of the Ducasse’s origin.
+His parents raised chickens for foie-gras, which was erased from the menu in Monaco for sustainability reasons.

 After the main plates, freshness is re-established by a vegetal palate cleanser.
-As you spoon out the green apple or sorrel (sour herb) granité from the shiny bowl, you are set for the forthcoming sweet course or the savoury cheese plate.
+Spooning out the green apple or sorrel (sour herb) granité from the shiny bowl, you are set for the forthcoming desserts or the savoury cheese plate.

 Cheese from all over France is offered on the tempting trolley, but the highlights are local goat cheeses by Isabelle & Georges Monteiro in Peymeinade.
 I never resist, so fresh!

-Dessert lovers behold, as the chef pâtissier Sandro Micheli uses the best hazelnuts in the world from the nearby Piedmont region in Italy, strawberries from Carros with eve’s milk cheese and vanilla, local raspberries with lemon verbena tea and ice-cream, honey from Provence graces the “tender rhubarb” as well as the citruses from the Riviera in his Two way grapefruit souffle and granite.
-Local natural abundance shines in his by fruit-inspired creations.
-From more afar comes cocoa in the Soft chocolate cake with cocoa nibs ice-cream and rum in the traditional Baba au Rhum sponge cake served with an irresistible lightly whipped cream.
+The chef pâtissier Sandro Micheli uses the best hazelnuts in the world from nearby Piedmont region in Italy, strawberries from Carros with eve’s milk cheese, raspberries with lemon verbena and local seasonal produce.
+Honey from Provence graces the “tender rhubarb” as well as the citruses from the Riviera in his Two way grapefruit souffle and granite.
+Natural abundance shines in his fruit-inspired creations.
+From afar comes cocoa for the soft chocolate cake with cocoa nibs ice-cream and rum in the traditional Baba au Rhum sponge cake served with irresistible light whipped cream.

-Perhaps the only substantial disappointment at the restaurant for me is the wine, by it I mean mainly the service.
-The sommelier that has worked there since we came the first time over a decade ago, is generally not very pleasant.
-The wines are too overpriced and the wine waietr always tries to oversell.
-Beware of his sneaky practices and rather go for a nice Provencal bottle for a reasonable price.
-The list is split into three sections: the Season, the Moment and the Heritage.
-It is nothing more than a small selection of seasonally changing wines, then a pick of now ready-to-drink vintages and finally, the most expensive bottles of the French stable of the list come in the heritage.
-Considering the contents of the famous cellar in the underground of the Hôtel de Paris, the wine list is not broad enough.
+The only substantial disappointment of Alain Ducasse at Hôtel de Paris is the wine.
+Mainly the unwelcoming service.
+The sommelier is unfortunately not very pleasant.
+The wines are too overpriced and he has always tried to oversell.
+Like at the Paris three star restaurant, the list is split into three sections: the Season, Moment and the Heritage.
+A limited selection of seasonally changing wines, ready-to-drink vintages and finally, the most expensive bottles of the French stable in the ‘Heritage’.
+Considering the contents of the famous cellar at the Hôtel de Paris, the wine list is not broad enough.

-This is a shame, since the food has always been solid, authentic, vibrant, light, fresh, and cooked with the respect of terroir as Mr. Ducasse always teaches to his multi-Michelin stared pupils now in abundance disseminated around the world.
-As Louis XV in the past has nurtured a generation of ingredients respecting chefs, who today carry out their own vision of food to their diners, I hope it will continue to do so in the future under its chef-centric new name – the Alain Ducasse at Hôtel de Paris – keeps the produce high in its now more commercialised regard.
+The food has always been solid, authentic, vibrant, light, fresh, and cooked with the respect of terroir in Ducasse’s teaching.
+As Louis XV. nurtured a generation of ingredients respecting chefs, I hope the new name – Alain Ducasse at Hôtel de Paris – keeps the produce high in its now more commercialised regard.